Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/deploying-hello-world/guide.en-gb.md

 ---
-title: Deploying a Hello World application with the OVHcloud Control Panel and the OVHcloud API
+title: Deploying a Hello World application
 excerpt: 'Find out how to deploy a Hello World application with the OVHcloud Control Panel and the OVHcloud API'
 updated: 2025-04-30
 ---